 To check teacher status, we perform the TRA Teacher Status Check via the Department for Education's sign-in-portal.
 To check the status for non-teaching staff, we perform the 'TRA List Check' via the same portal.
-(To check teachers registered in Scotland - check the Register held by the General Teaching Council for Scotland)
+(To check teachers registered in other areas, we will check the relevant Teaching Council records for that area eg Scotland - check the Register held by the General Teaching Council for Scotland)